jason-r-c/ui-testing/aws-windows-vm-master/README.md

 Q) You want to clone the katalon testing Git repository

-A) use HTTPS for cloning with 'git clone http://gitlab.aws.anthropos.io/jcarney/katalon-testing.git' (dont use ssh for cloning)
+A) use HTTPS for cloning (dont use ssh for cloning)